When do I Sunset a Product?

 This week, I wanted to organize my thoughts about AI-generated content (AIGC) and creativity-related products from the past few months.
 Rather than focusing solely on my own projects, I’d like to explore the foundational aspects of AI product design, interspersing examples from my recent work.
 First, I want to emphasize that technology is merely a tool intended to better serve business needs.
 If it doesn’t significantly improve efficiency, traditional methods may be more appropriate.
 Second, despite the many imaginative possibilities of current technology, applications should ultimately be guided by user needs.
 Finally, AI technologies and markets evolve rapidly, making predictions difficult to validate, but exploring content understanding and generation remains an intriguing challenge. ...

-Date: August 25, 2024 | Author: Terry Chen
+August 25, 2024 • šŸ“– 8 min read • Terry Chen

-Cogno: Multi-agent AI for sales automation
+Cogno: Multi-agent AI for Sales Automation

 Multi-agent system for cross boarder e-commerce sales automation.
 Co-founder and head of product. https://cognogpt.com Cogno+ is dedicated to revolutionizing global e-commerce by empowering brands with AI-driven assistance that offers seamless, personalized customer experiences.
 Our mission is to serve as the digital bridge between brands and customers, enhancing interactions and transactions across international markets, and allowing the brand to increase conversion and upsell while reducing time and money spent on manual customer service. ...

-Date: March 1, 2024 | Author: Terry Chen
+March 1, 2024 • šŸ“– 3 min read • Terry Chen

 Multi-agent LLM Systems